 Improvement begins by asking Why are we meeting?
 What purpose do we want fulfilled by our deliberations?
-What are these activities for – what’s the Big Picture and the important outcomes (both “hard” and “soft”) they aim at contributing to?
+What do we intend?
+What are these activities for – what’s the Big Picture and the important outcomes (both “hard” and “soft”) they aim to achieve or contribute to?

-Once answers to these questions are known we can then ask, What processes should we use to achieve that purpose? and What agenda do we need to address?
+Once answers to these questions are known we can then ask, What protocols, frameworks, guidelines and processes should we use to achieve that purpose? and Therefore, what agenda do we need to address?

-To say, We meet to deal with the agenda, begs the question, What is the purpose of doing so?
+To say, in effect, We meet to deal with the agenda, begs the question, What is the purpose of doing so?

 If you don’t know where you’re heading, any road will get you there.

-Do you attend meetings whose purpose is no clearer than, “The Monday meeting”, “Team”, “Senior Management Group”, “Executive”, or “Board” meetings?
-Have you and other participants assumed or are unclear about those meetings’ specific, intended purpose?
-If people who attend your meetings may not agree on purpose, make some changes.
+Do you attend meetings whose purpose is no clearer than, “Support group get-togethers”, “The Monday meeting”, “Team”, “Senior Management Group”, “Executive” or “Board” meetings?
+Have you and other participants assumed the specific intended purpose of those meetings or are you unclear about them?
+If people who attend your meetings may not share clarity about purpose, initiate some changes.